slowernews/wisdom-tldr/chapters/chapter_appendix.md

 we choose friends by proximity, not how do we feel around them, is him as invested in my well being than i am in his. focus in others people sucess but pick the right people.
 - You’re never too old to make a friend.
 Look for people with the same interests as you.
 Second step is inviting them to do something.
 If a buddy calls and needs to get a drink, go.
 You know someone is a friend when you can go long stretches without talking and the talk is right where we left off.

+> *"Cultivate 12 people who love you, because they are worth more than 12 million people who like you." (...)
-> *"Don’t be the smartest person in the room.
+"Don’t be the smartest person in the room.
 Hangout with, and learn from, people smarter than yourself.
 Even better, find smart people who will disagree with you."
 -- Kevin Kelly*

-> *"Cultivate 12 people who love you, because they are worth more than 12 million people who like you."
 -- Kevin Kelly*

 > *"Don’t loan money to a friend unless you are ready to make it a gift."